Join the UK’s largest postgraduate English and Creative Writing community at the Manchester Writing School.

 MFA: 2 years full-time on campus, 3 years part-time on campus or part-time via our distance learning option.

 If you choose to learn via distance learning, the core teaching is delivered via weekly text-based chat room sessions during evening teaching slots.

 Our MA/MFA Creative Writing is the most successful course of its kind, taught by practising authors, producing over 95 published graduates.

 There is a wealth of expertise for you to learn from including Michael Symmons Roberts, Adam O’Riordan, Helen Mort, Andrew McMillan, Andrew Michael Hurley, Gregory Norminton, Susan Barker, Joe Stretch, Monique Roffey, Livi Michael, Catherine Fox, Alex Wheatle and more.

 Student profile: Matthew Adamson

 "The course is a good balance of creative and critical work.
 I particularly enjoy working with other writers – both my fellow students and our tutors"

-The links below will take you to our online prospectus where you can apply for the course.
+The links below take you to the MA and MFA course pages where you can apply online.

 Learn more about what's it's like to study in Manchester as part of Humanities, Languages and Social Science.

 Why not visit us to find out about our facilities and studying a postgraduate course at university.
 Come and talk to us about courses, how to apply and details of funding and financial support.